Difference between action for a declaration of invalidity and exception for invalidity

 - A decision as to the invalidity of the patent will be rendered.

-This may seem like a detail ... but concerning the prescription, you will see that it changes everything (well probably more since the Pact Act but let's move on).
+This may seem like a detail ... but concerning the prescription, you will see that it changes everything (well probably more since the Covenant law but let's move on).

 The Paris Court of Appeal has jurisdiction on appeal (Court of Appeal of Paris, Pole 5, 1st ch., June 20, 2012).

-2) Clarification of the jurisdiction of the Courts of Appeal since November 1, 2009
+Clarification as to the jurisdiction of the courts of appeal since November 1, 2009

 The application of the 2009 decree granting exclusive jurisdiction to the Paris Court of Law on patent issues has raised questions to determine the competent court of appeal in case of appeal of a judgment rendered by a provincial court of law entered before the 1st November 2009.

 For the Court of Cassation (C. Cass. com., March 3, 2015, No. 14-10568), nothing is indicated in the Decree No. 2009-1205 of 9 October 2009 concerning an exclusive jurisdiction of the Paris Court of Appeal: only the jurisdiction of the TGI of Paris is recognized for the patents.

 Therefore, it is appropriate to apply the general principles of Article R311-3 of the Code of Judicial Organization according to which the Court of Appeal is competent to know the decisions of the Intermediate Courts located in its jurisdiction.

 The invalidity of a patent may be requested by any person having an interest direct and staff Act (31 CPC).

 It is often said that the interest in acting must be personal and direct, legitimate, born and present.